jpiringer/LinearPredictionCoder/README.md

 # LinearPredictionCoder

-an au- &amp; vst-plugin that does linear prediction coding and pitch shifting. sounds crazy on voice.
+an au- &amp; vst-plugin that does linear prediction coding, pitch shifting and delay. sounds crazy on voice.

 now for mac only but should be easy to compile for Windows as well.